 Collector Roadways: Provide access between local and arterial roads and generally helps to circulate traffic within an individual neighbourhood.

-Local Roadways: Connect adjacent properties to collector roads.
-They are not intended to act as through routes or play a main connecting role in the traffic network.
+Local Roadways: Connect properties to collector roads.
+The intended to act as through route a main connecting role in th network.